 Vegan split pea soup is hearty, but adding more vegetables makes it more nutritious.

-Once cooked through, the split peas become creamy and break down, making a thick broth full of vegetables.
+Once cooked, the split peas become creamy and break down, making a thick broth full of vegetables.
 Each bite is heartier than the last; the more you eat, the happier you will feel.

 If you're following a plant-based lifestyle, a variety of vegetables is a must, and this soup packs it all in one bowl.
 You can even hide those "not so favorite veggies" in the soup without any little ones knowing.